2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 6. Follower Growth: Measures the increase in your followers over time.
 While not solely conversion-focused, consistent growth indicates audience interest and reach.

-7. Sentiment Analysis: Analyze the tone and emotion behind mentions of your brand, helping you understand your audience’s perception.
+7. Sentiment Analysis: Analyze the tone and emotion behind mentions of your brand.
+This will help you understand your audience’s perception.

-8. Customer Acquisition Cost (CAC): Tracks the average cost of acquiring a new customer through social media.
+8. Customer Acquisition Cost (CAC): This measure tracks the average cost of acquiring a new customer through social media.
 Aim to keep CAC below your customer lifetime value.

 9. Return on Investment (ROI): Measures the overall return you get from your social media marketing investment.
 Aim for a positive ROI to prove the effectiveness of your efforts.